sewenew/redis-plus-plus/README.md

 g++ -std=c++11 -lhiredis -lredis++ -o app app.cpp
 ```

-If *hiredis* and *redis-plus-plus* are installed at non-default location, you should use `-I` and `-L` options to specify the header and library path.
+If *hiredis* and *redis-plus-plus* are installed at non-default location, you should use `-I` and `-L` options to specify the header and library paths.

 #### Use Static Libraries